#356: Shinny Dipping

 I'm on the ice because I like to fight.
 I don't play hockey, I bring a knife.

-It's shiny and the rules are the streets and the street is ice because that's where we meet in the backyard
+And the rules are the streets.
+And the street is ice because that's where we meet in the backyard in the winter.

-Aaron, Shinny is play.
-The first thing that you said was it was an informal game of hockey played on ice.
+Aaron, shiny is play.
+The first thing that you said was it was an ad horrible game of hockey played on ice.

 That's what you said.